-A truffle and honey combination in this cocktail is earthy and wonderful!
+An earthy combination in this truffle cocktail is earthy and wonderful!

 A few years ago we took a trip to Napa and Las Vegas to celebrate our tenth anniversary where we made the most of the great restaurants and bars.
 One of the places in Las Vegas we were very excited to visit was Chef Jose Andres’ Bazaar Meat.
 Chef Andres is one of those chefs who is always pushing the boundaries of the culinary arts, from his original plating style to dishes that embrace the latest in molecular gastronomy.